University of Arkansas at Monticello: Campus

 The main campus in Monticello has one single-sex dormitory and three coeducational suite dormitories.
 The former is Horsfall Hall for women, and the latter three are Bankston Hall, Maxwell Hall, and Royer Hall.
 University Apartments is for single upperclassman students.
 There was previously a complex for married students, students with families, and university faculty, HHFA Apartments.
 These apartments were demolished.
 The family housing existed in the boundary of the Drew Central School District, which operates three schools that serve dependent minors living in the UAM family complex: Drew Central Elementary School, Drew Central Middle School, and Drew Central High School.

-The Turner Neal Museum of Natural History is located on campus, and it includes the Pomeroy Planetarium.
+The Turner Neal Museum of Natural History is located on campus, and includes the Pomeroy Planetarium.